drankush/QueryPop/README.md

    ```bash
    python querypop.py
    ```
-   Or press the keybindings that trigger Copy and running of QueryPop script
+   The application will show an Instruction prompt window.
+   - You can enter your custom prompt and press **OK**, which will be passed to the LLM along with text in the clipboard.
+   - You can press 0-9 keys on your keyboard which will pass that Instruction prompt from the `config.py` along with the text in the clipboard.
+   - Key bindings are available only from 0-9, if you have more instructions prompts, you will have to manually scroll and press the button.
+   - If you wish to bypass this and want to hardcode a single instruction into the application, use `QueryPop v1`.

-3. **Processing**: The application will automatically process the text and display `⚙️ Processing` in a pop-up window.
+4. **Processing**: The application will automatically process the text and display `⚙️ Processing` in a pop-up window.
    <p align="center">
      <img src="example/querypop_2.jpg" alt="⚙️ Processing.. displayed on GUI screen" />
    </p>
-4. **Final Output**: The application will display the result in the same pop-up window.
+5. **Final Output**: The application will display the result in the same pop-up window.
    <p align="center">
      <img src="example/querypop_3.jpg" alt="Final output" />
    </p>